ceticamarco/dc/man.md

 Pops one value, computes its `atan`, and pushes that.

 ## Statistics Operations
-**dc** supports various common statistics operations, such as permutations, combinations, mean, standard deviation summation, sum of squares and linear regression.
-All statistics functions are limited to **non-negative integers**.
+**dc** supports various common statistics operations, such as permutations, combinations, mean, standard deviation, summation, sum of squares and linear regression.
+Most statistics functions are limited to **non-negative integers**.
-Accumulating functions use the `X` register.
+The accumulating functions(such as the mean, the standard deviation and the linear regression) use the `X` and the `Y` registers.

 **gP**